How to Deal With Medical Debt

 There is no chapter of bankruptcy just for medical debt; however, medical debts can be eliminated when you file for Chapter 7 or Chapter 13 bankruptcy.
 It would be best to speak with an experienced lawyer who can guide you through this process to ensure your rights are protected.

-To learn more about how we can help you file for bankruptcy to eliminate medical debt, contact our Springfield bankruptcy attorneys online or at (417) 213-5006 to schedule a consultation.
+To learn more about how we can help you file for bankruptcy to eliminate medical debt, contact our Springfield bankruptcy attorneys online or at (417) 213-5006 to schedule a free consultation.